kelvinkirima014/kelvinkirima.com/content/_index.md

 - LinkedIn [Kelvin Kirima](https://www.linkedin.com/in/kelvin-kirima-25b010184/)

 ## Tools
+I enjoy building things on the web.
 My primary stack includes Rust & Typescript.
 I have listed some of the languages/tools I have used or still use below; there are a lot more but these are the ones I deemed necessary to list:

 - Rust
 - Typescript